Generic selectors

 Will people fast during the 1,000-year reign of Jesus Christ?
 Yes!
 The world will be so different that people will fast for joy and gladness because the Lord God Almighty reigns in peace and righteousness[43]:

-ZECHARIAH 8:19 “Thus says the LORD of hosts, ‘The fast of the fourth month, and the fast of the fifth month, and the fast of the seventh month [Day of Atonement], and the fast of the tenth month, shall be to the house of Judah for joy and gladness, and cheerful feasts.
+ZECHARIAH 8:19 “Thus says the LORD of hosts: ‘The fast of the fourth month, the fast of the fifth, the fast of the seventh, and the fast of the tenth [Day of Atonement], shall be joy and gladness and cheerful feasts for the house of Judah.
 Therefore love truth and peace.’

 Should Children Fast?